GameboyTheDev/Custom-Npc-Docs/docs/guide/editing.md

 <hr>

 ::: info
-As you edit your npc the npc view window will also be updating, showing you your npc's outcome.
+To add layered clothing insert it in the accessories section.
 :::

-To add a clothing piece to your npc input the asset id into your desired section and press on the add button.
+To add a clothing piece to your npc input the asset id into your desired section and click insert.

 ::: danger
 Don't add 'rbxassetid://' infront of the asset id as it won't work, just add in the asset id number only!